Ditto (Pokémon): Conception and design

-Ditto stands 1 ft (30 cm) tall and is classified as a "Normal" type species.
+Ditto stands 1 foot (30 cm) tall and is classified as a "Normal" type species.
 It has the form of an amorphous blob with a simplistic face consisting of a pink mouth and two small black beady eyes.
 Ditto's body is normally shown to be purple or sometimes a bright pink, with a rare blue "shiny" variant also possible, and is able to rearrange its cellular structure into anything at will temporarily using its "Transform" attack, and if transformed into another Pokémon will gain access to all attacks the copied Pokémon knows.
 However, if it tries to do this from memory it will often get details wrong.
 Created as a tribute to the pop culture yellow smiley face ideogram, the character was originally called Metamon in Japan.
 When localizing the games for western audiences, Nintendo decided to give the various Pokémon species "clever and descriptive names" related to their appearance or features as a means to make the characters more relatable to American children.
 As a result, it was given the name "Ditto" due to its mimicking nature.

 While in a 2011 interview with Andy Eddy for @Gamer magazine, Game Freak's staff described Ditto as "the weirdest Pokémon" in the franchise, the character has also seen significant popularity among the developers.
 Franchise creator Satoshi Tajiri revealed in a 1997 interview with Famimaga 64 that he played a customized version of Blue featuring stickered art of Ditto attempting to transform into fellow Pokémon Bulbasaur, Squirtle and Charmander simultaneously, illustrated by Sugimori.
 Sugimori himself in a latter interview for Nintendo Dream magazine that Ditto was a design he was particularly attached to, enjoying the fact that the character was made from a limited number of lines, adding "It doesn't have much of a shape, but that flabby appearance gives it character.
 I feel like that makes its design more interesting."
 Sugimori elaborated further in a later 2009 interview, calling Ditto an amazing character and noting while it was simple, he marveled at how he could create a new character by simply distorting the line around a smiley face, and felt it demonstrated the power of lines in art.